Universally symmetric norming operators are compact: Preliminaries

+\begin{defn} Let $\Phi$ be an s.n.function defined on $c_{00}^*$.
+Then the function given by the formula

-\begin{remark} That $\Phi^*$ is an s.n. function is a trivial observation.
+is defined to be the \emph{adjoint of the function} $\Phi$. \end{defn} \begin{remark} That $\Phi^*$ is an s.n.function is a trivial observation.
 Also, the adjoint of $\Phi^*$ is $\Phi$.
-In particular, the minimal and maximal s.n. functions are the adjoint of each other, that is, $\Phi_1^*=\Phi_{\infty}$ and $\Phi_\infty^*=\Phi_1.$ Therefore, when an s.n. function is equivalent to the maximal(minimal) one, its adjoint is equivalent to the minimal(maximal) one. \end{remark}
+In particular, the minimal and maximal s.n.functions are the adjoint of each other, that is, $\Phi_1^*=\Phi_{\infty}$ and $\Phi_\infty^*=\Phi_1.$ Therefore, when an s.n.function is equivalent to the maximal (minimal) one, its adjoint is equivalent to the minimal (maximal) one. \end{remark}

-\begin{remark} It is evident that every s.n. ideal gives rise to an s.n. function.
-Conversely, to every s.n. function $\Phi$ we associate an s.n. ideal $\ff S_{\Phi}$, which is referred to as the s.n. ideal generated by the s.n. function $\Phi$.
-For a detailed exposition of the construction of the s.n. ideal from an s.n. function we refer the reader to Gohberg and Krein's text \cite[Chapter $3$]{GK} which elaborately discusses the theory of s.n. ideals.
+\begin{remark} It is evident that every s.n.ideal gives rise to an s.n.function.
+Conversely, to every s.n.function $\Phi$ we associate an s.n.ideal $\ff S_{\Phi}$, which is referred to as the s.n.ideal generated by the s.n.function $\Phi$.
+For a detailed exposition of the construction of the s.n.ideal from an s.n.function we refer the reader to Gohberg and Krein's text \cite[Chapter $3$]{GK} which elaborately discusses the theory of s.n.ideals.
 An abridged outline of this construction has also been discussed in \cite[Section $6$, Notation $6.4$]{SP}.
 Since we will be dealing with this theory extensively, we have attempted to duplicate their notation wherever possible.